AA Zoom Meetings

 You don’t need your free Zoom account to attend a meeting.
 However, like having your profile picture, some options are only available when you log in through your account.

-To find meetings, start by typing “online AA meetings in a city and or state” into a search engine.
-Searching on Facebook is another resource for finding online AA meetings, as are local AA intergroup websites.
+Searching on Facebook is another resource for finding online Alcoholics Anonymous meetings, as are local Alcoholics Anonymous intergroup websites.

-A vital part of AA’s mission is anonymity, and many people are justifiably concerned about security and privacy relating to online meetings.
-Using a fictitious name, a person can stay completely anonymous at a Zoom AA meeting if they choose.
+A vital part of Alcoholics Anonymous’ mission is anonymity, and many people are justifiably concerned about security and privacy relating to online meetings.
+Using a fictitious name, a person can stay anonymous at a Zoom Alcoholics Anonymous meeting.

 There is an alternative method of accessing Zoom meetings.
 People who have limited internet access can call into Zoom meetings using the following procedure;